autofac/Documentation/docs/advanced/pooled-instances.rst

            .As<ICustomConnection>()
            .PooledInstancePerMatchingLifetimeScope("tag");

-Pooled registrations with a Matching Lifetime Scope result in each tagged scope retrieving its own instance from the pool, and child scopes sharing the same pooled instance.
+Pooled registrations with a matching lifetime scope result in each tagged scope retrieving its own instance from the pool, and child scopes sharing the same pooled instance.

-When the tagged Lifetime Scope is disposed, the instance is returned to the pool.
+When the tagged lifetime scope is disposed, the instance is returned to the pool.

 .. _pooled-instances-policies: